KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 3. Import expression from saved calculated members or sets.
 To import calculated member/set, the user should:

    • Click on open saved button.
-Then the dialog of saved calculated members/sets will appear (:numref:`savedsetsdialog`) and it consists of:
+Then the dialog of saved calculated members/sets will appear (next figure) and it consists of:

      -  a list of saved calculated members and sets,
      -  a calculated member/set name,